 The answer is: yes and no. Symlex VPN has made improvements to its service, including better connectivity and improved security features.
 However, I found there were inconsistencies between its website claims and my user experience, and it isn’t as transparent as I like it to be.

-This VPN was inconsistent in my testing, and I was blocked by several major streaming platforms.
-Currently, it’s only available on Android, iOS, and Windows.
+The VPN can be inconsistent, and it has trouble securely accessing many popular streaming platforms.
+Plus, it has speed issues and a small server network.
 It’s by no means a terrible service; there are simply more reliable VPNs out there for a better price.

 Try Symlex VPN Today!